Our Global COVID-19 Response

 Supporting people, pets and communities most affected by COVID-19

-Together with our local markets and company foundations, Mars made an initial cash and in-kind donation of $20M — and now totaling over $26M — to support the communities in which we operate and the most vulnerable in our supply chain.Read more
+Together with our local markets and company foundations, Mars has contributed more than $42 million in cash and in-kind donations to support the communities in which we operate and the most vulnerable in our supply chain.Read more

 Economic Recovery Benefits